Ecwid/ecwid-api-docs/includes/_startersite.md

 **token** |  string |  oAuth token
 externalUrl | string | External file URL available for public download.
 If specified, Ecwid will ignore any binary file data sent in a request

-When uploading a starter site owner portrait, the image itself needs to be sent in the body of your request in a form of binary data.
+When uploading a instant site owner portrait, the image itself needs to be sent in the body of your request in a form of binary data.
 The file that you wish to upload needs to be prepared for that format and then sent to Ecwid API endpoint.

 Alternatively, you can specify an `externalURL` to your file as a request parameter and Ecwid will download it from there.